1992 Hungarian Grand Prix

 The 1992 Hungarian Grand Prix was a Formula One motor race held at Hungaroring on 16 August 1992.
 It was the eleventh race of the 1992 Formula One World Championship.
 The 77-lap race was won by Brazilian driver Ayrton Senna, driving a McLaren-Honda.
 Briton Nigel Mansell finished second in his Williams-Renault to clinch the Drivers' Championship with five races still to run, with Austrian Gerhard Berger third in the other McLaren-Honda.

-At the time, it was the earliest moment in F1 history the championship has been clinched before the final race.
-That record would be broken 10 years later when Michael Schumacher clinched the 2002 Formula One championship six races early.